Writing Essentials: Choice & Consequence

 - The Shadow becomes what’s insinuated in our story, what’s in the subtext, because that’s our character’s subconscious.

-So, how do we ensure the text and the subtext work together to create the foreshadowing necessary to make our climax resonate with our reader?
+Let’s look at an effective way to ensure the text and the subtext work together to create the foreshadowing necessary to make our narrative climax resonate with our reader: the interplay between reaction and choice.

 Choice